chronicleworks/chronicle/docs/recording_provenance.md

 }
 ```

-### Chronicle specific cryptographic operations
+### Chronicle-specific cryptographic operations

 #### Has identity

 #### Had evidence

-Evidence is a Chronicle specific provenance feature that simplifies the
+Evidence is a Chronicle-specific provenance feature that simplifies the
 association of a cryptographic signature with an Entity.
-You will need a graphql
+You will need a GraphQL
 client with multipart support for the attachment to sign.